BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[Spring growth and summer ripening happening simultaneously\]

-\[They arrive at a place where two Ancient Noaidi sit back-to-back\]
+\[They arrive at a place where two Ancient Thaum sit back-to-back\]

 \[One surrounded by flowers, one by dancing flames\]

-SPRING NOAIDI: \*You have walked both our paths with understanding.\*
+SPRING THAUM: \*You have walked both our paths with understanding.\*

-SUMMER NOAIDI: \*Now see how our energies were meant to dance together.\*
+SUMMER THAUM: \*Now see how our energies were meant to dance together.\*

 \[Vision shows the natural transition and interdependence of spring and